Anupknj/jquery_accordion/README.md

-# jquery_accordion
+# jquery_assignment
-bootstrap accordion using jquery
+bootstrap components like accordion, navbar and modal using jQuery

 first compoonent - accordion.txt